krry/i-ching/README.md

 [crates-link]: https://crates.io/crates/iching/
 [license-link]: COPYING

+This is a fork of @velfi's iching crate as detailed below.

+## Improvements and Fixes

+* When coins are cast, lines are drawn from bottom up.
+* Once lines are drawn, the correct hexagrams are referenced.
+* When hexagrams are interpreted, the correct changing lines are offered.
+* Improved readability of interpretation: new layout and color.

+---
 This library contains methods for divination using the I Ching and also includes a CLI app for making predictions in your terminal.
 The CLI app was inspired by the original [ching(6)](http://cfcl.com/ching/man/) unix app.